 THE PRESTIGE OF THE ARMY WAR COLLEGE

 Only about 12% of regular Army officers are selected to enroll in the Army’s War College.
-In the regular Army, once an officer achieves the rank of lieutenant colonel, they can enroll in the war college correspondence program, referred to as “DDE” Department of Distance Education.
+In the regular Army, once an officer achieves the rank of lieutenant colonel, they apply for enrollment in the war college correspondence program, referred to as “DDE” Department of Distance Education.
+Officers have to be board selected to enroll in the distance education program.

 Once students in the Army’s War College are immediately hit with a minimum of reading 150+ pages per day.
 Students have to write a five to eight page paper that is due every two weeks or so.
 If you don’t like doing homework, this is not the place for you.